g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/17-l2vpn-configuration.md

 set protocols l2circuit neighbor 10.0.0.8 interface ge-0/0/7.412 mtu 1500
 set protocols l2circuit neighbor 10.0.0.8 interface ge-0/0/7.412 encapsulation-type ethernet-vlan
 ```
-The mandatory parameters is: virtual-circuit-id, without vc-id we can't commit the configuration.
-In the LDP FEC 128 message, that contains the L2CKT data, we have encapsulation, MTU and VLAN information, these parameters must be matched to establish the VPWS.
-With any mismatch the circuit will be down and Junos will set the issue with some flags:
+The mandatory parameter here is the virtual-circuit-id; without the vc-id, we can't even commit the configuration.
+The LDP FEC 128 message, which signals the L2CKT, contains encapsulation, MTU, and VLAN information.
+These parameters must match on both ends to establish the VPWS.
+If there is any mismatch, the circuit will stay down, and Junos will flag the issue in the output:
 ```
 Legend for connection status (St)
 EI -- encapsulation invalid      NP -- interface h/w not present